ffund/run-my-experiment-on-geni-blog/2016-07-08-redirect-traffic-to-a-wrong-or-fake-site-with-dns-spoofing-on-a-lan.md

 ### Delete your resources

-When you have finished this experiment, delete your resources in the Portal to free them for other experimenters.
+When you have finished this experiment, delete your testbed resources to free them for other experimenters.

 ## Notes